pwr-pbrwio/ComputingResourcesUserGuide/README.md

 4. Project duration
 5. Nature and size of data

 If your request is approved, you will be able to enjoy high-performance computing unit.
-Finally as an e-mail response you will be provided with credentials to your private account.
+Finally as an e-mail response you will be provided with credentials to your pr account.
 From this moment you are fully responsible for your account and the data you store there.

 # Getting Started
 ## Interfaces